GrowingPaigns/Unity-2D-Platformer-Prototype/Logistics/Gameplay/Final Gameplay Decisions.md

 -  [X] Implement Advanced Movements
    - [X] Wall Jumping
-     - Space, or A/D+Space to jump away from wall
+     - Space, or A/D+Space to jump away from the wall
    - [X] Wall Sliding
-     - Slide slow when pressed against wall
+     - Slide slow when pressed against the wall
      - Press 'S' to slide fast
    - [X] Wall Climbing
      - Press 'W' to climb wall

-Want controls to be tight and responsive, not slipery
+Want controls to be tight and responsive, not slippery
   - End with any super movement
   - Gradually add changes to movement as the player upgrades themselves/their weapon